| | VI. The Zevach Shelamim

 the other disciples knew that Judas was the betrayer.
 Y'Shua loved Judas, and

+included him in his intimate last seder.
 As the korban olah speaks to the new birth experience, where the

 "prayer of salvation" should contain the essential element of